19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 4. Soak Up The Vibe At Moulay Hassan Square

-One of our favourite things to do in Essaouira was to chill in Moulay Hassan Square with a mint tea, watching the street performers.
+One of our absolute favourite things to do in Essaouira was to grab a mint tea and people-watch in Moulay Hassan Square.
+From street performers and musicians to kids chasing footballs, there’s always something happening.

 Just outside of the medina, but set back a little from the beach, Moulay Hassan Square is a wide open space, lined with cafés and restaurants.